Best Milk for Kids: What’s the Right Choice for Your Child?

 Some research has shown evidence of growth failure in young children consuming rice milk due to its poor protein, fat, calorie, and vitamin/mineral content.
 There’s also a concern about the amount of arsenic in rice products, including rice cereal, rice cakes and crackers, and rice milk.

-If it’s necessary for your young child to consume rice milk (i.e., due to a food allergy), consult with a Registered Dietitian (RD) or your pediatrician (MD) so they can provide guidance to make sure your child meets his overall nutrient needs and to minimize arsenic exposure.
+If it’s necessary for your child to consume rice milk (i.e., due to a food allergy), consult with a Registered Dietitian (RD) or your pediatrician (MD) so they can provide guidance to make sure your child meets his overall nutrient needs and to minimize arsenic exposure.

-Hemp Milk
+Hemp Milk for Kids

 Hemp milk is a vegan milk made from the cannabis plant.
 It contains omega-3 fatty acids and is also a source of iron, vitamin B12, magnesium, calcium and vitamin D.